Climate change in Fiji: Greenhouse gas emissions

-Fiji's emissions have been steadily rising since the mid-1980s, and the country uuuuuuûuvvct66655)//556equating to 1.59 tons per capita.
+Fiji's emissions have been steadily rising since the mid-1980s, and the country currently emits approximately 1.47 million metric tons of carbon dioxide per year, equating to 1.59 tons per capita.
 Despite its rising emissions, Fiji is still a very small contributor to global emissions, representing approximately 0.004% of global emissions in 2021.
 In terms of other greenhouse gases, Fiji's per capita methane and nitrous oxide emissions are low, equating to 0.72 tons and 0.19 tons respectively in 2021.

 Energy production and consumption

 Due to its lack of infrastructural capabilities, Fiji - like many other Pacific island nations - is still heavily dependent on oil imports to meet its energy needs.
 As such, 75% of Fiji's electricity was generated from oil, which accounted for 21.7% of its imports for 2019.
 In 2019, 25% of Fiji's energy came from renewable energy sources: 69% of renewable energy was generated from bioenergy, 30% from hydropower and the remaining 1% from solar.

 Following the publication of the Climate Change Act 2021, which includes the commitment for all power to be generated from renewable sources by 2030, Fiji's renewable energy production has increased substantially.
 In 2021, fossil fuel generation dropped to 38.5% of Fiji's energy mix, while 61.5% came from renewable sources.